TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 28/Proverbs 28.3.md

 ---

-A needy man that oppresseth the poor Is [like] a sweeping rain which leaveth no food.
+A needy man who oppresses the poor is like a driving rain which leaves no crops.